 Benefits of Coconut Oil

 We are all familiar with oils such as sunflower oil, vegetable oil and even olive oil.
-We meet them in everyday life and tend to use them mostly in cooking (although some of you, possibly, have found other ways to apply them).
+We meet them in everyday life and tend to use them & avocado mostly in cooking (although some of you, possibly, have found other ways to apply them).
 But no oil in the world can compare to coconut oil in terms of varied usage.
 From medical, to decorative, to kitchen use – coconut oil is extremely universal and should be in every house.

-As I mentioned before – the amount of ways you can use coconut oil is huge.
+The amount of ways you can use coconut oil is huge.
 I, personally, have managed to count over a hundred.
 And the major areas in which it can be used largely vary as well.